How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 pixel output image, still small enough to view full size on a 1920 x 1080 desktop background.

 Pretty neat, no?
-For anyone who thinks, as I do, that steganography is interesting, you can run Stegmeister yourself, if you've got 64-bit Windows.
+For anyone who thinks, as I do, that steganography is useful, you can run Stegmeister yourself, if you've got 64-bit Windows (see

+below for Linux).
 The program is wrapped ("boxed") with Enigma Virtual Box, which should make it portable: just drop the .exe anywhere and run it.
-Then download forest.bmp,

 Download the file, then, before you turn that switch back on, go to Exclusions (near bottom of page), Add or remove exclusions, Add an exclusion,